 God spoke to Moses: “Go descend, for your people that you have brought up from the land of Egypt has become corrupt.
 They have turned aside very quickly from the path that I have commanded them; they have made themselves a calf of cast metal! [masechah]” (Exodus 32:1-4,7-8)

-This week’s Torah portion Ki Tisa is dominated by the story of the sin of the Golden Calf.
+The Torah portion of Ki Tisa (Exodus 30:11-34:35) is dominated by the story of the sin of the Golden Calf.
 In describing both the sin and God’s reaction to it, the Torah mentions the method of making the calf – that it was cast metal.
 Notice that God did not mention the fact that it was gold.
 Apparently, the fact that the calf was cast was of greater significance to God than the fact that it was gold.

 At the end of this narrative, God relayed a series of laws to Moses, including the following – an obvious reaction to the sin of the calf:

-You shall not make for yourselves gods of cast metal.
-(34:17)
+You shall not make molten gods for yourselves.

 Forty years after this sin, in the book of Deuteronomy, Moses recounted many of the events of the sojourn in the desert.
 Here is Moses’ retelling of God’s initial reaction to the Golden Calf:

-Remarkably, not only does Moses omit the fact that the calf was gold.
-He doesn’t even mention the fact that it was a calf.
+Remarkably, in this verse, not only does Moses omit the fact that the calf was gold, but he doesn’t even mention the fact that it was a calf.
 The only description he gives of it is that it was cast!
-From all this it is clear that God was angered primarily at the fact that they had made a cast metal image.
+From all this, it is clear that God was angered primarily at the fact that they had made a cast metal image.
 The fact that it was a calf – or golden – is of secondary importance!

 Why?
 What is the importance of cast metal that makes it so central to this sin?